Víc než jen strašidelné filmy: Jak rozumět hororu

 Grant, Barry Keith.
 “Rich and Strange: The Yuppie Horror Film”, Journal of Film and Video, 48.1/2 (1996), pp. 4-16.

-Robin Wood, “The American Nightmare: Horror in the 1970s”, in Hollywood From Vietnam to Reagan … and Beyond (York: Columbia University Press, 2003), pp. 63-85.
+Wood, Robin, “The American Nightmare: Horror in the 1970s”, in Hollywood From Vietnam to Reagan … and Beyond (York: Columbia University Press, 2003), pp. 63-85.

 HOME SCREENINGS: